-With permission of the Senior Associate Dean of Students, who will confer with the faculty member teaching the course, a law student may retake a non-required upper-level course for credit if the student received a failing grade ("F") in the course on the first attempt.
-If a student retakes an upper-level course after receiving a failing grade on the first attempt, both the failing grade and the grade from the retake will appear on the student's transcript and both grades will be factored into the student's cumulative grade point average, except where subject to the Code of Conduct.
+With permission of the Senior Associate Dean of Students, who will confer with the faculty member teaching the course, a student may retake an elective course for credit if the student received a failing grade ("F") in the course on the first attempt.
+If a student retakes an elective course after receiving a failing grade on the first attempt, both the failing grade and the grade from the retake will appear on the student's transcript and both grades will be factored into the student's cumulative grade point average, except where subject to the Code of Conduct.
 Students may only retake such a course once.